 He added that delegations from both sides will meet again on October 25 in Istanbul for further discussions aimed at consolidating the agreement.

-“We are deeply grateful to our brotherly nations, Qatar and Türkiye, for their sincere support,” Asif said.
+“We are deeply grateful to our brotherly nations, Qatar and Türkiye, for their sincere support,” Asif added.

 The breakthrough comes amid heightened tensions along the Pakistan-Afghanistan border, where recent clashes have resulted in casualties and strained diplomatic relations.

-Officials in both capitals have expressed hope that the ceasefire will pave the way for broader security cooperation and a mechanism to prevent future border escalations.
+Officials in both capitals have expressed hope that the ceasefire will pave the way for broader security cooperation and a sustainable framework to prevent future border escalations.